MonteShahmuradyan/Recommendation-Services-Generator/README.md

 To Deploy the project Docker, please follow the steps below

-1. Do a git clone of the project -> https://github.com/MonteShahmuradyan/Krisp-Recommendation-Services.git and move forward to the path of the file on terminal.
+1. Do a git clone of the project -> https://github.com/MonteShahmuradyan/Recommendation-Services-Generator.git and move forward to the path of the file on terminal.
 2. Pull all images described in the project`s docker-compose file from  previous step in docker desktop into one container under 1 network using -> docker-compose up -d
 3. Third step, run -> docker-compose up --build , first step` docker-compose --build, second step docker-compose up...
 But "docker-compose up --build" is running together.
 4. Verify that all images are running -> docker-compose ps
-5. Can test the application and check for the desired updated.
+5. Can test the application and check for the desired updates.
 6. Make sure to use -> docker-compose down after completing the usage of the application.
 7. Optional: docker system prune: To clean all the memory that dockerized application used.